FOOD-SLEEP-ACTIVITY = A HEALTHY KID

 -Schedule a dental exam.
 Your baby should receive their first dental exam at age 1, but most pediatricians agree that the first visit can wait until age 3, as long as you practice good home care.

 Check with your doctor; more than likely, he or she won't recommend a daily bath for your newborn.

-The frequency depends on
+The frequency depends on your

-good idea until baby is about 6 weeks old.
+idea until baby is about 6 weeks old.
 Use warm water and a soft cloth to

 clean all those baby parts that need special attention--first the face and

 then the neck, hands, and diaper area.
 Of course, bathe more often as the